 Once a coat of sealant dries, sand it smooth with 800 grit sandpaper.
 Then repeat the process for at least three coats.

-While your DIY countertops won’t have granite’s heat resistance, they will have its beauty at barely a fraction of its cost.
+While your DIY granite countertop won’t have granite’s heat resistance, they will have its beauty at barely a fraction of its cost.
 Opting not to install natural granite will also save you the headache of professional cutting and installation when working other kitchen tune-ups such as getting a new stove or even installing a different-sized dishwasher.